zhaoyang02/ordinal-preference-optimization/README.md

 Please visit HuggingFace [repo](https://huggingface.co/yangzhao02) to download the released models.

 # Acknowledge
-This Repo is mainly derived from HuggingFace [Alignment-handbook](https://github.com/huggingface/alignment-handbook) and [trl](https://github.com/huggingface/trl).
+This Repo is derived from HuggingFace [Alignment-handbook](https://github.com/huggingface/alignment-handbook) and [trl](https://github.com/huggingface/trl).
 The implementation of NeuralNDCG loss is heavily built on [allRank](https://github.com/allegro/allRank).
 Thank the authors for their excellent work.